sedovalx/elasticmq-message-loss/README.md

 # Bug reproduction: elasticmq send/receive in batches

+I really hope that it's just me doing something in a wrong way.

 ## Scenario

 The code inside creates 2 queues - the main one and the DLQ.
 The target is either an embedded elasticmq instance or AWS SQS.
 Then, it generates and sends messages of 2 types to the main queue in batches.
-There is a background thread that polls the queue, split the events by type and either deletes events in batches or changes their visibility timeout (sets 1 hour).
+There is a background thread that polls the queue, splits the events by type and either deletes events in batches or changes their visibility timeout (sets 1 hour).